jhayes14/GAN/README.md

 ## Experiences

-Overall this was an extermely fun side-project.
+Overall this was a fun side-project.
 I used a very small training set of about 400 images and even with a single CPU machine was able to generate face like shapes within a few minutes, and more detailed faces withing a few hours.
-I imageine there a huge number of ways to improve the training process to improve results.
+I imagine there are many ways to improve the training process to improve results.
 The limitation of 64x64 images means even after a long time images still look fairly distorted.
 I have now begun training on a dataset consisting of thousands of images, which will take substantially longer to train but will hopefully produce better results.

 ## I see VAE functionality in model.py, what gives?

 This is something I would have liked to have implemented but didn't have time.
-Combining a Variational AutoEncoder (VAE) with a GAN is popular as they seem to smooth out the rough edges produced by just a GAN.
-You can read about VAE's here.
+Combining a Variational Autoencoder (VAE) with a GAN is popular as they seem to smooth out the rough edges produced by just a GAN.
+You can read about VAE's [here](https://arxiv.org/abs/1312.6114).